Mad-ness/howto-pages/openshift/OCP3_LDAP.md

 Integration Openshift Container Platform 3.x with FreeIPA.

-This integration allows FreeIPA users authentication in Openshift platform.
+This integration allows FreeIPA users to authenticate in Openshift platform.

 ## Prerequisites